MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 ## Baseline architectures for mission-critical applications

 These baseline examples serve as the recomended north star architecture for mission-critical applications.
-The baseline applies a strong recomendation to containerize the application, using a container orchestrator for the application platform.
-While there are many possible options for container orchestrators, the baseline uses Azure Kubernetes Service (AKS) as the application platform since Kubernetes is widely adopted across many industries.
+The baseline strongly recomends containerization and using a container orchestrator for the application platform.
+The baseline uses Azure Kubernetes Service (AKS) because Kubernetes is widely adopted across many industries.

 > Refer to [Well-Architected mission-critical workloads: Containerization](/azure/architecture/framework/mission-critical/mission-critical-application-platform#containerization).